realworldocaml/book/en/command-line-parsing.md

 * Parsing of command line arguments.
 * Generation of error messages in response to incorrect inputs.
 * Help for all the available options.
-* Interactive auto-completion of commands to assist the user.
+* Interactive auto-completion.

 It's tedious and error-prone to code all this manually for every program you write.
-Core provides the Command library that simplifies all of this by letting you declare all your command-line options in one place, and deriving all of the above functionality from that declaration.
+Core provides the Command library that simplifies all of this by letting you declare all your command-line options in one place, and deriving all of the above functionality from these declarations.

 Command is simple to use for simple applications, but also also scales well as your needs grow more complex.
 In particular, Command provides